 In short: companies had to do some less-than-best-practice shortcuts to get up and running, and now it’s time to clean up.
 Because let’s face it, management may appreciate how quickly you got it done, but the first time there’s a security breach, money is lost, or intellectual property is lost, those kudos turn into curses.
 You’re only as good as the last thing you did, and when a loss is involved, the last thing you did is a really dangerous thing.

-Then there are the CTOs using Windows Virtual Desktop.
-Throughout the COVID-19 pandemic, Agio has helped companies deploy WVD to stay safely ahead of the curve.
+Then there are the CTOs using Desktop as a Service (DaaS).
+Throughout the COVID-19 pandemic, Agio has helped companies deploy DaaS to stay safely ahead of the curve.
 These firms wanted seamless, location-agnostic work environments where users could access applications and documents at home the same way they did at the office.
 Bonus points if that solution didn’t rely on Citrix (expensive) or VPN (not as secure) with RDP to local desktops in the office.

 Businesses that are going to survive need to have everyone working—and working as if it’s business as usual.
 Users need access to the applications and documents they usually have access to, preferably without a security breach.

-While other companies were stitching solutions together—trading security for a quick fix on consistency, reliability, or usability for optimal productivity—CTOs who took advantage of the WVD service had fewer issues because they had a reliable enterprise-class solution designed from the ground up with security in mind.
+While other companies were stitching solutions together—trading security for a quick fix on consistency, reliability, or usability for optimal productivity—CTOs who took advantage of DaaS had fewer issues because they had a reliable enterprise-class solution designed from the ground up with security in mind.

 COVID-19 put a worst-case scenario in play.
 It showed all of us that every firm needs a reliable work-from-anywhere solution.
 Most companies are going to look at either testing or implementing this solution in the next 12-18 months.
 Those using Citrix or VPN will be looking to replace or augment these with SaaS-based solutions that are easier to scale with low capital costs.

-The current trigger points for changing to Windows Virtual Desktop are the
+The current trigger points for changing to Desktop as a Service are the

 - Current provider’s inability to meet the demand for work from anywhere solution